I’m brand new to Pilates – can I go straight into a mixed ability class?

 With regret, missed or unused classes cannot be rolled over or refunded.
-You are welcome to attend another class the week before/week of/week after your missed class, as long as there is space and it’s within the same term.
+You are welcome to attend another class the same term as your missed class, as long as there is space and it’s within the same term.
 Please note, there is never a guarantee of a space in another class.
 Places in another class can only be booked in person at your regular class, or by text on the day of a class.
 Info about making up missed classes is on all newsletters.
 Please email us if you need a reminder.

 What happens at the end of my Pilates term?

 People currently taking part in our classes have a preferential booking period where they are guaranteed a space in the next term.
-After the penultimate class of a term, booking will open up to anybody, on a first come, first served basis.
 You will be reminded about the preferential booking period each term – but only if you are at the classes, or have informed us that you will be missing the class.